lexicalunit/multi-wrap-guide/README.md

     ]
 ```

 > :warning: Note that the final column given will act as your `editor.preferredLineLength` setting.
-This affects things such as soft word wrap if you also have `editor.softWrapAtPreferredLineLength` enabled.
+> This affects preferences such as soft word wrap if you also have
+> `editor.softWrapAtPreferredLineLength` enabled.

 ## Styling

 Configure styles applied to guides created by this package using your `styles.less` file.
+Open it
-Open it with the following command.
+with the following command.

 ```
 Command Palette ➔ Application: Open Your Stylesheet
 ```

 Then add modifications to the selectors shown below.
-For example, to make the guide lines purple and the tooltip green:
+For example, to make the guide lines purple
+and the tooltip green:

 ```less
 atom-text-editor.editor {